zdandrew/2022SpringPennLabs/README.md

 Incomplete API Documentation found at '/swagger-ui/' Due to bugs and time constraint, was not able to accurately autogenerate api documentation using Swagger library.
+The @doc, @kwarg, @marshal_with lines were written for the automatic api generation, but seemed to break some routes.
+Thus many have been commented out.

 ## FILE STRUCTURE:
 Templates: Contains all the HTML used to set up the frontend